The following pertains to all the training courses we offer.

 Can I receive an invoice for expense reimbursement from my employer?

-If you are seeking reimbursement for a training course, please talk to your employer first.
-You will need to pay for your course in advance and upon receiving payment, you will automatically receive an automated sales receipt.
+If you seek reimbursement for a training course, please talk to your employer first.
+You will need to pay for your course in advance, and upon receiving payment, you will automatically receive an automated sales receipt.
 If you need us to regenerate your sales receipt, please email us at firstname.lastname@example.org.
 We only issue invoices to a select group of corporate clients for our larger training and coaching engagements.

-What if I am just starting out, or don’t have IT experience?
+What if I am starting out or don’t have IT experience?